pzivich/Delicatessen/docs/Examples.rst

 The delta method has been used in a variety of contexts, including estimating the variance for transformations of parameters.
-Instead of separately estimating the parameters, transforming the parameters, and then using the delta method to estimate the variance of the transformed parameters; we can apply the transformation in an estimating equation and automatically estimate the variance for the transformed parameter(s) via the sandwich variance.
+Instead of separately estimating the parameters, transforming the parameters, and then using the delta method to estimate the variance of the transformed parameters; we can apply the transformation in an estimating equation and automatically estimate the variance for the transformed parameter(s) via the sandwich variance estimator.
 To do this, we stack the estimating equation for the transformation into our set of estimating equations.
 Below is the mean-variance estimating equations stacked with two transformations of the variance

 .. image:: images/ee_example_delta.PNG